SHEDOOMTC/When-Patterns-have-no-Meaning/README.md

 df = pd.read_csv('/path-to-your-file/Full_dataset_Apo_MMV.csv')
 ```

 As already mentioned, to reduce the size of the dataset, we selected only CA and CB distances.
 Also, to handle missing values (empty cells), we filled the "NAN" with 50Å.
-The rational for this is that such large distances are impossible (since max would be 16-20Å) and depict that no such interactions exist.
+The rational for this is that such large distances are impossible (since maximum feasible distance would be around 16-20Å) and depict that no such interactions exist.
 This choice will also be clear later when we adopt the concept of **Residue Importance** used in the main work.

 ```python
 #Select only columns with CA and or CB distances